Jay Pharoah: 2010–2016: Saturday Night Live

 In 2010, Pharoah was hired by Saturday Night Live as a featured performer for the show's 36th season.
-Pharoah debuted on Saturday Night Live on September 25, 2010 and was regarded by Rob Moynihan of TV Guide as the "breakout player" for that season, for his impersonations of Barack Obama, Ben Carson, Kanye West, Jay-Z, Stephen A. Smith, Will Smith, Eddie Murphy, Tracy Morgan, Chris Rock, Chris Tucker, Michael Strahan, Lil Wayne, Kendrick Lamar, and Denzel Washington.
+Producer, Lorne Michaels in a 2014 interview with Vulture said he "...does a really good Obama."
+Pharoah debuted on Saturday Night Live on September 25, 2010 and was regarded by Rob Moynihan of TV Guide as the "breakout player" for that season, for his impressions of Barack Obama, Ben Carson, Kanye West, Jay-Z, Stephen A. Smith, Will Smith, Eddie Murphy, Tracy Morgan, Chris Rock, Dave Chappelle, Chris Tucker, Michael Strahan, Lil Wayne, Kevin Hart, Kendrick Lamar, Shaquille O'Neal and Denzel Washington.
 He debuted his SNL impersonation of Barack Obama in the 38th season premiere on September 15, 2012, succeeding Fred Armisen in that role.
 Rolling Stone magazine described him as the "Jimmy Fallon of 2 Chainz impressions."

 Pharoah appeared in the independent film Lola Versus, released by Fox Searchlight Pictures in June 2012.
 In 2014, he had a small role in the buddy cop film Ride Along, starring Ice Cube and Kevin Hart, and appeared in the independent film Balls Out, a sport comedy starring fellow SNL cast members Beck Bennett and Kate McKinnon.

 In 2016, he appeared in a commercial for Old Navy, alongside fellow SNL cast members Nasim Pedrad and Cecily Strong.
 On August 8, 2016, it was announced Pharoah alongside fellow cast member Taran Killam would be exiting the show ahead of its 42nd season.
 Pharoah hosted the American Music Awards of 2016 with model Gigi Hadid.
 Pharoah has been working on his first album with record producer Myles William.

+In 2024 Pharoah started hosting The Quiz with Balls on Fox.

 Personal life

-2020 encounter with police
+2020 police encounter

-In June 2020, amidst the ongoing George Floyd protests, Pharoah released footage showing how, in April 2020, he was detained at gunpoint by the Los Angeles Police Department, with an officer kneeling on Pharoah's neck in the same manner as that which caused the murder of George Floyd.
-Pharoah had met the generic description of a "black man in grey sweatpants and a grey shirt."
-After the officers googled Pharoah's name, they apologized and let him go.
+In June 2020, Pharoah released footage showing how he had been detained at gunpoint by police several months earlier while in his neighborhood, after he matched the description of a wanted black man wearing grey sweatpants and shirt.
+He released the footage in response to the George Floyd protests.
+Officers of the Los Angeles Police Department detained Pharoah, with an officer kneeling on Pharoah's neck similar to what happened in the murder of George Floyd.
+After the officers confirmed Pharoah's identity with an online search, they apologized and let him go.